 The Business Case for a Financially Resilient Workforce

-From reduced healthcare costs to improved performance, both employers and employees benefit when the workforce is financially resilient.
+From potential increased retention rates to fewer distractions, both employers and employees benefit when the workforce is financially resilient.

-Every time we face a large scale financial crisis the word “resilience” rises to the top of our national dialogue.
-Broadly speaking, resilience is the ability to “bounce back” when encountering life’s inevitable challenges.1 These range from the day-to-day challenges we all face to more traumatic hardships such as the death of a loved one, serious illness or injury, or a job loss.
+In the face of turbulent markets, the word “resilience” may be top of mind.
+Broadly speaking, resilience is the ability to “bounce back” when encountering life’s inevitable challenges.
+These range from the day-to-day challenges we all face to more significant hardships such as the death of a loved one, serious illness or injury, or job loss.
 Being able to weather and recover from life’s small and large challenges is at the heart of building resilience, and financial resilience (i.e., the ability to address and overcome a financial challenge) is an especially important subset.

 Recent years have had no shortage of financial challenges.
-From the COVID-19 crisis, to the partial government shutdown in 2018-19, to the collapse of the housing market in 2008, many Americans have faced significant financial hardship.
-These risk events have underscored the importance of financial resilience.
+From geopolitical tensions, to rising inflation, to the continued effects of the COVID-19 crisis, many Americans have faced significant financial hardships.
+And these events have underscored the importance of financial resilience.

-Even during the good times, millions of Americans were already living their daily lives under financial strain.
-In 2019, despite a strong economy, only 29% of Americans were financially healthy.2 Most Americans were not in a position to readily bounce back from even a modest financial shock, and the workforce continues to be largely populated with individuals who have low financial resilience.
+Millions of Americans are already living their daily lives under financial strain.
+In 2022, only 31% of Americans were financially healthy.1 Most Americans were not in a position to readily bounce back from even a modest financial shock, and the workforce continues to be largely populated with individuals who have low financial resilience.
 This impacts U.S. businesses in significant ways.

 Although education is a vital component, building and sustaining the business case for a financially resilient workforce requires more than just highlighting the costs of low resilience.
 Employers also need to understand the challenges their employees face and design a program that helps alleviate them.
 To do this, employers can incorporate the following best practices into their programs: